toybreaker/jeancouteau/_posts/2021-01-11-the-evolution-of-balinese-religion.md

 **Jean Couteau**: The role of Nature is paramount.
 I already talked about the mountains: the highest mountain of Bali is a god, _Tolangkir_, the ancient name of _Gunung Agung_.

 In old villages, the key shrine of temples is that of the Sun-God.
 This impacts all aspects of life.

 For example, in architecture, all constructions are laid out according two main axis of symbolic purity: upstream-downstream (_ulu-hilir_) and rising sun/setting sun.

- Thus the family temple is located upstream-rising sun whereas the exit is located setting sun-downstream.
-In the villages, the pura dalem, or temple of the dead is located downstream, on the side of used waters.
+Thus the family temple is located upstream-rising-sun whereas the exit is located setting-sun-downstream.
+In the villages, the _pura dalem_, or temple of the dead is located downstream, on the side of used waters.

 Thus the sacrality of nature determines the human organisation of space.
 At another level, big trees are considered sacred.

 They have their own living spirit and, as such they are dressed and sometimes provided with a shrine.
-Pura Pasar Agung, halfway up Mt.Agung, adorned in yellow for the upcoming ‘_Kuningan_’ festival – photo by Edward Speirs

 **Eric Buvelot**: This is the animistic aspect of Balinese religion...